- Uncovering the Timeless Appeal of Why Evening Dresses Will Never Go Out of Style - September 11, 2023

-Some high schoolers have been planning prom since the day they entered freshman year.
+Some high schoolers have been planning prom since entering freshman year.
 For others, prom planning remains an elusive task that can cause a lot of stress.
 We’re here to help in either situation.
 Get ahead of the stress and have a plan in place for your prom night.
 Make an easy-to-follow list and make sure you check everything off!

 You may have been planning your high school prom for as long as you can remember.
 Perhaps you haven’t even begun!
 Our guide to planning the perfect prom night will help ensure you’ve covered it all as prom season approaches.

 Forget the anxiety and embrace the adventure by following our simple guide to getting ready for the big night.
 Today’s post will encompass Part 1 of your planning.
-Stay tuned for an upcoming post covering the final things you should keep in mind to plan a stress-free prom night!
+Stay tuned for an upcoming post covering the final things you should remember to plan a stress-free prom night!

-There’s no better way to eliminate prom planning anxiety than to simply write it all down.
-When thoughts are left swimming around inside your head they can pop up at the worst time.
+There’s no better way to eliminate prom planning anxiety than simply writing it down.
+When thoughts are left swimming around inside your head, they can pop up at the worst time.
 That includes when you are just about the drift off to sleep!

 Journaling and getting your thoughts down on paper is a proven method for lowering your stress levels.
 It helps you stay on track.
 Here’s how to create & use that prom planning list: